Saint-Louis-class cruiser

 The French Navy (Marine Nationale) created a series of heavy cruiser designs in 1939 to follow the Algérie but free of the limitations imposed on warship construction by the London Naval Treaty and Washington Naval Treaty.
 This series was designated C5.
-At the outbreak of Second World War, all ships under construction that could not be finished in the short term were suspended, and their designs reviewed.
+At the outbreak of the Second World War, all ships under construction that could not be finished in the short term were suspended, and their designs reviewed.
 The C5 design was modified and updated, and tentatively to be named the Saint-Louis class.
 All further design work on the Saint-Louis class ended with the fall of France in 1940.

 C5 A3 and C5 SA1

 Work on the C5 program began to eventually replace the Duguay-Trouin class light cruisers, which were due for replacement from 1946, as stipulated in the London Naval Treaty of 1930 that all cruisers over 3,000 tons could not be replaced until twenty years from their date of commission.
-With the typically required year of design work and four to five years to build a cruiser in France, preliminary design work began in the Spring of 1939 by the STCN (Service technique des constructions navales).
+With the typically required year of design work and four to five years to build a cruiser in France, preliminary design work began in the spring of 1939 by the STCN (Service technique des constructions navales).
 French Navy officials in the late 1930s, in addition to their concern over the growth of the Italian Regia Marina, were also influenced by the news of Germany laying down five (nominally) 10,000-ton heavy cruisers armed with 20.3 cm guns which further impelled the need for newer, more heavily armed cruisers.
 The new 1939 program was given the designation 'C5', following the French navy nomenclature for cruisers since 1926 (a 'C' designation with numbers in sequence, starting with Colbert as 'C1', to Algérie as 'C4').